 College algebra (MS 100) was modified to use a compressed schedule of 8 weeks rather than 16 weeks.
 The course completion rate increased from 82% to 94% in the pilot sections.
-Details were provided in the March 08, 2017 Report to the Board of Regents page 3.
+Details were provided in the March 08, 2017, Report to the Board of Regents (p3).

 In summer 2017, one reading course with 10 first-time, full-time students was paired with the History of Micronesia course to form a learning community.
-All 10 students completed the course.
-A complete report of the results was made available mid Fall 2017, and results were presented at the Minority Serving Institutions Convening in Richmond, Texas October 20-21, 2017.
+All 10 students completed the courses.
+A complete report of the results will be available mid fall 2017, and results were presented at the Minority Serving Institutions Convening in Richmond, Texas October 20-21, 2017.